Yandex Cloud

 Maintenance operations are carried out both on enabled and disabled clusters.
 They may include updating the DBMS, applying patches, and so on.

-• DataLens access: Enables you to analyze cluster data in Yandex DataLens.
+• DataLens access: This option enables you to analyze cluster data in Yandex DataLens.

-• WebSQL access: Enables you to run SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.
+• WebSQL access: This option enables you to run SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.

 • Yandex Query access: Enables you to run YQL queries against cluster databases from Yandex Query.

-• Serverless access: Enables cluster access from Yandex Cloud Functions.
-For more details on configuring access, see this Cloud Functions article.
+• Serverless access: Enable this option to allow cluster access from Yandex Cloud Functions.
+For more information about setting up access, see Cloud Functions this guide.

 • Pooling mode: Select one of the connection pooler modes.